-This Special Revenue Fund is used to account for the Federal funds that the District received from the CRRSA Act other than Elementary and Secondary Emergency Relief II (ESSER II).
-The projected revenue for fiscal year 2023-2024 is \$10,000 less than fiscal year 2022-2023.
-This revenue was fully expended in fiscal year 2022-2023.
+This Special Revenue Fund is used to account for the Federal funds that the District received for Other CRRSA Relief allocated through the Coronavirus Response and Relief Supplement Appropriations (CRRSA) Act.
+There is no projected revenue for fiscal year 2024-2025 as this revenue was fully expended in fiscal year 2023-2024.